onecommons/vesper/doc/source/jsonql.rst

 Patterns
 ========

-There are three top level constructs depending on whether you want generate JSON objects (dictionaries), arrays (lists) or a simple value (such as a string or number).
+There are three top level constructions depending on whether you want generate JSON objects (dictionaries), arrays (lists) or simple value (such as a string or number).

 JQL query consists of a pattern describes a JSON object (dictionary), a list (array) or simple value -- executing query will return a list of instances of that pattern.
 These basic patterns are: